-Compulsory conferences are confidential meetings where parties discuss ways to resolve their dispute with the help of a VCAT member.
+Compulsory conferences are confidential meetings where parties discuss ways to resolve their dispute with the help of a member or mediator.

 You must attend